 And the winner of the Gophers’ quarterback battle is …

 Gophers coach P.J.
-Fleck on his Sunday morning WCCO Radio appearance said that both Demry Croft and Conor Rhoda “did a lot of really good things’’ during Saturday’s scrimmage, but neither has won the starting job as the Aug.
+Fleck said on his Sunday morning WCCO Radio appearance that both Demry Croft and Conor Rhoda “did a lot of really good things” during Saturday’s scrimmage but that neither has won the starting job as the Aug.
 31 season opener against Buffalo approaches.

-Fleck emphasized that being decisive and avoiding turnovers will be key for whichever quarterback wins the starting job.
-“The teams that usually are at the top of their divisions, they win the turnover margin,’’ he said. “… Whenever the quarterback touches [the ball] every single play, the decisions he makes, decisively, end up being the difference of the season.’’
+Fleck emphasized that being decisive and avoiding turnovers will be key for whoever wins the starting job.
+“The teams that usually are at the top of their divisions, they win the turnover margin,” he said.

 Overall, Fleck was pleased with the scrimmage.